 One of the main aspects of Freemasonry not many know about is the Charity work done by Freemasons and Masonic Lodges around the world.

-We’ve talked already about Masonic benevolence in the past but today, I want to share with you a list of 5 (famous) charities supported by Freemasons.
-These are:
+We’ve talked already about Masonic benevolence in the past but today, I want to share with you a short-list of Masonic charities, these are:

 The Red Cross